 Now that we have an overview from the official announcement, let us take a look at some of the key changes that come with this kernel update.

 The lockdown feature aims to further strengthen Linux security by “restricting access to kernel features that may allow arbitrary code execution via code supplied by userland processes”.

 In simple words, even the root account cannot modify the kernel code.
-This will hep in cases where a root account is compromised, the rest of system won’t be easy to compromise specially on kernel level.
+This will help in cases where a root account is compromised, the rest of the system won’t be easy to compromise especially on kernel level.
 In even simpler words, it enhances the Linux security.